-- Understanding the role of invention in innovation
+- Understand the role of invention in innovation

-- Internalizing the distinct modes of thought embodied by synthesis and analysis and to practice transitioning from one to the other and back again
+- Internalize the distinct modes of thought embodied by synthesis and analysis and practice transitioning from one to the other and back again

-- Gaining facility with methodologies for idea generation, and to gain confidence in idea generation
+- Gain facility with methodologies for idea generation and confidence in idea generation

-- Gaining facility with methodologies for analysis and to learn when and where to apply analysis
+- Gain facility with methodologies for analysis and learn when and where to apply analysis

-- Developing the ability to think critically about Intellectual Property within a framework of competitive strategy
+- Develop the ability to think critically about Intellectual Property within a framework of competitive strategy

-- Feeling the thrill of inventing and to be able to bring it back to the workplace
+- Feel the thrill of inventing and to be able to bring it back to the workplace